 Les Deux Magots

 I really enjoy visiting here, not least of all for its literary history.
 Simone de Beauvoir, Picasso, Jean Paul Sartre, Ernest Hemingway – even Julia Child – were frequent visitors to Les Deux Magots and the cafe has been used as a location in many books, movies and television series.
-Les Deux Magots is also famous for its hot chocolate, which some say is the best in Paris.
-I tasted it recently and it is like melted chocolate in a cup – a huge treat.
-I am not sure I could drink a whole cup full though, but that is just me!
+Les Deux Magots is also famous for its hot chocolate, which some say is the best in Paris and I have to agree.
+Be warned, it’s like melted chocolate in a cup, a serious indulgence.

 The Café de la Paix in The Intercontinental Hotel Le Grand